wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ### What to do tomorrow?
 ~~~

+## 18/06/2020
+### Summary
+After windows 10 update, my hackintosh wasn't bootable but it has now been fixed.
+I want to seperate services and my models.
+Now, I have a `parser` to request data to API and parses response to `model` and `hive` will save the model locally.
+The issue is that what if I want to have a fake `parser` and a fake `hive`.
+Model is the same and it can only load data from a map and make itself a map.
+However, the parser can also just take read a local file and give a map to the model and If I replace `hive` with `shared preference`, it should also work but now, I pass a shared preference in.
+### What to do tomorrow?

 ## 17/06/2020
 ### Summary
 I have added providers in all widgets.
 The main problem now is that how to handle my models.
 I am passing `CachedData` down but this is high coupling I think.
 UI part is fine and I am using FutureBuilder to load data.
 It is better because it handles error state for me so that I can show an error widget and can pass a function to it to reload the widget again.
 I will do some more thinking and make it right this time.